-The lack of examples of special Lagrangian torus fibrations is one main obstacle in implementing the original SYZ proposal for compact Calabi-Yau manifolds (and perhaps one of the main reasons why Gross and Siebert attempted to develop an algebraic-geometric version).
-But there are plenty of noncompact examples where one can find explicit special Lagrangian torus fibrations, such as those constructed by Goldstein [65] and Gross [71] in the case of toric Calabi-Yau manifolds.

-Moreover, open Gromov-Witten invariants which count stable maps from open Riemann surfaces to the manifold are well-defined in the toric case by works of Fukaya-Oh-Ohta-Ono [57, 58, 59] (and more generally in the S^1 -equivariant case by the work of Liu [130]).
-So it makes perfect sense to carry out the SYZ proposal directly for toric Calabi-Yau manifolds, without retreating to the tropical world and an algebraic-geometric version.
+The lack of examples of special Lagrangian torus fibrations is one main obstacle in implementing the original SYZ proposal for compact Calabi-Yau manifolds (and perhaps this is one of the reasons why Gross and Siebert wanted to develop an algebraic-geometric version).
+But there are plenty of noncompact examples where one can find explicit special Lagrangian torus fibrations, such as those constructed by Goldstein [62] and Gross [69] in the case of toric Calabi-Yau manifolds.
+Moreover, open Gromov-Witten invariants which count maps from open Riemann surfaces to the manifold are well-defined in the toric case by the works of Fukaya, Oh, Ohta and Ono [55, 56, 53] (and even in the S^1 -equivariant case by as has been done in the thesis of Liu [121]).
+So it makes perfect sense to carry out the SYZ proposal directly for toric Calabi-Yau manifolds, without retreating to the tropical world.

-This brings us to the realm of local mirror symmetry, which is derived from mirror symmetry for compact Calabi-Yau manifolds by taking certain limits in the Kähler and complex moduli spaces [107].
-Since this mirror symmetry provides many interesting examples and has numerous applications, it has attracted a lot of attention from both physicists and mathematicians [121, 38, 97, 71, 72, 109, 66, 99, 100, 50, 51, 110, 156].
+This brings us to the realm of local mirror symmetry, which was originally an application of mirror symmetry techniques to Fano surfaces within compact Calabi-Yau 3-folds, and could be derived using physical arguments from mirror symmetry for compact Calabi-Yau manifolds by taking certain limits in the Kähler and complex moduli spaces [99].
+Since this mirror symmetry provides numerous interesting examples and predictions, it has been attracting much attention from both physicists and mathematicians [112, 35, 89, 69, 70, 155, 101, 63, 91, 92, 47, 48, 102, 146].

-Let X be an n-dimensional toric Calabi-Yau manifold (which is necessarily noncompact).
-To carry out the SYZ construction, we use a special Lagrangian torus fibration $\mu: X \to B$ constructed by Goldstein and Gross; such a fibration is nontoric, meaning that it is not the usual moment map associated to the Hamiltonian T^n -action on X. The discriminant locus of this SYZ fibration has been analyzed in details by Gross and can be described explicitly.

-Topologically, the base B is simply an upper half-space in \mathbb{R}^n , and it is an integral affine manifold with both singularities and boundary.
-The pre-image of the boundary $\partial B \subset B$ is a non-toric smooth hypersurface $D \subset X$ (a smoothing of the union of toric prime divisors).
-The discriminant locus $\Gamma \subset B$ is a real codimension two tropical subvariety contained in a hyperplane H which we call the wall in B. By definition, the wall(s) inside the base of an SYZ fibration is the loci of Lagrangian torus fibers which bound Maslov index 0 holomorphic disks in X. It divides the base into different chambers over which the Lagrangian torus fibers behave differently in a Floer-theoretic sense.
-In the case of the Gross fibration, the wall $H \subset B$, which is parallel to the boundary hyperplane ∂B , divides the base into two chambers B+ and B- .
+Let X be an n-dimensional toric Calabi-Yau manifold, which is necessarily noncompact.
+To carry out the SYZ construction, we consider a special Lagrangian torus fibration $\mu: X \to B$ constructed by Goldstein and Gross; such a fibration is non-toric, meaning that it is not the usual moment map associated to the Hamiltonian T^n -action on X. The discriminant locus of this SYZ fibration has been analyzed in details by Gross and can be described explicitly.
+Topologically, the base B is simply an upper half-space in \mathbb{R}^n , and it admits an integral affine manifold with both singularities and boundary.
+The pre-image of the boundary $\partial B \subset B$ is a non-toric smooth hypersurface $D \subset X$.
+The discriminant locus $\Gamma \subset B$ is a real codimension two tropical subvariety sitting inside a hyperplane H which we call the wall in B. By definition, the wall(s) inside the base of an SYZ fibration is the loci of Lagrangian torus fibers which bound holomorphic disks with Maslov index zero in X. It divides the base into different chambers over which the Lagrangian torus fibers behave differently in a Floer-theoretic sense.
+In the case of the Gross fibration, the wall $H \subset B$, which is parallel to the boundary hyperplane ∂B , divides the base into two chambers.